You are here:

 Crop groups are an important tool for growers, especially those who need pesticide options for minor uses.
 EPA is revising crop grouping regulations by:

 - A multi-year joint project with NAFTA partners in Canada and Mexico to revise the existing crop groups in 40 CFR 180.41, to add new crops and create new groups and subgroups.
+View codified crop groups in the Code of Federal Regulations Part 40 Section 180.41.

 - NAFTA partners working with international stakeholders to modify the Codex crop groups, to support global trade and the use of data extrapolation.